 You should first address the problem with the merchant before taking legal action.

-The Negotiating with a merchant page can also guide you in the negotiation process; most merchants are open to negociation.
-If it does not give you the results you wished for, you can send a formal demand to the merchant.
-Another option is to file a complaint with the small claims court or the Civil Division of the Court of Quebec, depending on the dollar amount claimed.
-Some legal support organizations may provide you valuable advice to help you prepare your case.
+The Negotiating with a merchant page can also guide you in the negotiation process; most merchants are open to negotiation.
+If this does not give you the results you wished for, you can send a formal notice to the merchant.
+As a last resort, you can file a complaint with the small claims court or the Civil Division of the Court of Quebec, depending on the dollar amount claimed.

 Top of page